-AF is the most commonly diagnosed sustained cardiac arrhythmia, and affects more than 5.5 million people worldwide, including more than 3.0 million in the United States, where approximately 160,000 new cases of AF are diagnosed each year.
-According to data from the Framingham Heart Study, a study originally undertaken by the National Heart Institute (now known as the National Heart, Lung and Blood Institute), it is estimated that the incidence of AF doubles with each decade of an adult's life.
-At age 40, remaining lifetime risk for AF is 26% for men and 23% for women.
-AF is an under-diagnosed condition due in large part to the fact that patients with AF often have mild or no symptoms and their AF is only diagnosed when they seek treatment for an associated condition, such as a stroke or heart disease.
-We believe that increasing awareness of AF and improved diagnostic screening will result in an increased number of patients diagnosed with AF.
-Also, since the prevalence of AF increases with age, there will likely be an increase in the number of diagnosed AF patients in the United States as the population ages.
+Afib is the most commonly diagnosed sustained cardiac arrhythmia, and affects more than 5.5 million people worldwide, including more than 3.0 million in the United States, where approximately 160,000 new cases of Afib are diagnosed each year.
+According to data from the Framingham Heart Study, a study originally undertaken by the National Heart Institute (now known as the National Heart, Lung and Blood Institute), it is estimated that the incidence of Afib doubles with each decade of an adult's life.
+At age 40, remaining lifetime risk for Afib is 26% for men and 23% for women.
+Afib is an under-diagnosed condition due in large part to the fact that patients with Afib often have mild or no symptoms and their Afib is only diagnosed when they seek treatment for an associated condition, such as a stroke or heart disease.
+We believe that increasing awareness of Afib and improved diagnostic screening will result in an increased number of patients diagnosed with Afib.
+Also, since the prevalence of Afib increases with age, there will likely be an increase in the number of diagnosed Afib patients in the United States as the population ages.

-According to the American Heart Association, people with AF are about five times more likely to have a stroke and AF is thought to be responsible for approximately 15% to 20% of the estimated 700,000 strokes that occur annually in the United States.
-It is estimated that 90% of cardiac clots in AF patients form in the left atrial appendage.
-AF-related strokes tend to be severe and approximately 35% of AF patients will have a stroke in their lifetime.
-Studies suggest that 25% of people who have an AF-related stroke die within the first thirty days following their stroke and over 40% are permanently bedridden.
-AF accounts for \$6.7 billion in hospitalization-related costs in the United States each year and an estimated \$5 million in office visits annually.
-Additional costs include the cost of drugs and indirect costs, such as the management of AF-related strokes, the costs of which are believed to be significant.
+According to the American Heart Association, people with Afib are about five times more likely to have a stroke and Afib is thought to be responsible for approximately 15% to 20% of the estimated 700,000 strokes that occur annually in the United States.
+In a major study of patients with a stroke and Afib, over 90% of the clots identified by imaging we found to exist within the LAA providing evidence that Afib-related stroke is significantly linked with clots arising from the LAA.
+Afib-related strokes tend to be severe, and approximately 35% of Afib patients will have a stroke in their lifetime.
+Studies suggest that 25% of people who have an Afib-related stroke die within the first thirty days following their stroke and over 40% are permanently bedridden.

+Afib accounts for \$6.7 billion in hospitalization-related costs in the United States each year and an estimated \$5 million in office visits annually.
+Additional costs include the cost of drugs and indirect costs, such as the management of Afib-related strokes, the costs of which are believed to be significant.

-AF is a condition that doctors often find difficult to treat and, historically, there has been no widely accepted long-term cure for AF.
-Doctors typically begin treating AF with drugs, which are often ineffective, not well-tolerated and may be associated with serious side effects.
-Patients who cannot effectively be treated with drugs may be candidates to undergo catheter-based procedures to treat their AF.
+Afib is a condition that doctors often find difficult to treat and, historically, there has been no widely accepted long-term cure for Afib.
+Doctors typically begin treating Afib with drugs, which are often ineffective, not well-tolerated and may be associated with serious side effects.
+Patients who cannot effectively be treated with drugs may be candidates to undergo catheter-based procedures to treat their Afib.
 To perform a catheter ablation, an electrophysiologist performs the ablation from the inside of the heart using a flexible catheter.
 The heart is reached via a blood vessel, most commonly through the femoral vein.
-Catheter-based procedures are often technically challenging, can be associated with serious complications, are generally not indicated for a certain population of AF patients and have been known to yield inconsistent results.
-Implantable devices, such as pacemakers and defibrillators, are sometimes used to reduce the frequency and symptoms of AF although they are not designed to treat the underlying disease.
-In the past, an open-heart surgical procedure known as the "cut and sew Maze" was used to treat AF, but this procedure has not been widely adopted because it is technically challenging, highly invasive and involves long recovery times.
+Catheter-based procedures are often technically challenging, can be associated with serious complications, are generally not indicated for a certain population of Afib patients and have been known to yield inconsistent results.
+Implantable devices, such as pacemakers and defibrillators, are sometimes used to reduce the frequency and symptoms of Afib although they are not designed to treat the underlying disease.
+In the past, an open-heart surgical procedure known as the "cut and sew Maze" was used to treat Afib, but this procedure has not been widely adopted because it is technically challenging, highly invasive and involves long recovery times.